z1nl0x/reactjs-ex-01/README.md

 # ReactJS Exercise-Ex01

 ## Project description
-<p align="left">A simple RactJS Project that i did some time ago, where i use stateless and statefull components to do the tasks with the strings that the users write on the input HTML element ;)</p>
+<p align="left">A simple RactJS Project that i did some time ago, where i use stateless and stateful components to do the tasks with the strings that the users write on the input HTML element ;)</p>